JuliBoii/CPP23/Module_4_Vars_DataTypes_and_Operations/README.md

 The first type of initialization we will look at is braced initialization.

-- The syntax is just putting the initalizer value in a pair of curly braces: `{value}`
+- The syntax is just putting the initializer value in a pair of curly braces: `{value}`